See the list of vulnerabilities detected

 Fluid Attacks' classification, whereas a vulnerability is a specific instance of that type found in your software.

-Know your Vulnerabilities table
+Know the Injected table

 Role required: User, Vulnerability Manager or User Manager